jeanmidevacc/jeanmidevacc.github.io/_posts/2017-10-20-Make a forecast system of the national energy consumption.md

 comments: true
 published: true
 title: Make a forecast system of the French national energy consumption
-subtitle: Use of scikit learn to complete a Udacity nanodegreee capstone
+subtitle: Use of scikit learn to complete a Udacity nanodegree capstone
 ---
 Hello readers, for this article I am going to explain my approach to create a forecast system of the French (metropolitan) energy consumption.
-This kind of problematics is more or less related to part of my job at EDF Energy but this works has been done in my free time to complete my machine engineer nanodegree of [Udacity](www.udacity.com).
+This kind of problematics is more or less related to part of my job at EDF Energy but this works has been done in my free time to complete my machine engineer nanodegree of [Udacity](https://www.udacity.com).

 In this article, there will be a description of the data used for this project, an explanation of the approach used to make a daily forecast of the consumption and the half hourly version.

 # Exploration of the dataset

 In this case, the data to create the model are from:

 - RTE, the energy network manager in France they have created an [open data platform](https://rte-opendata.opendatasoft.com/explore/dataset/cdc_conso/?disjunctive.qualite) to access different datasets on the network
 - The [GEOFLA dataset](http://professionnels.ign.fr/geofla) that give you informations on the number of inhabitants in the city and the area
 - [Weather underground](https://www.wunderground.com/).
 I have to scrap this data source from the website (I focus my scraping on the weather stations from the airports) and I pick the weather stations that have enough data during the period measured by RTE.I focus my data analytics on the outdoor temperature and the wind speed.